 Hot Compost Bays Made by Local Academy Students

+Students gather on a local farm once a week, where the day is structured by a liturgy that, as we enter it, also shapes us.
 The love of God, neighbor, and creation is one.
-Learning as neighbors from local homesteaders, and as a discipline of love, we seek to practice care for creation in our local place, from milking dairy cows, organic beekeeping, and apple-tree grafting to regenerative gardening, composting, and exploring the beauties and threats to local ecology.
+Learning as neighbors from local homesteaders, and as a discipline of love, we seek to practice care for the created world in our local place, from animal husbandry and regenerative gardening to exploring the beauties and threats to local ecology.

-Our fellowship also practices an intentional time of honesty and humility with one another in smaller, prayer circles, where students bear one another before God.
+Our fellowship also practices an intentional time of honesty and humility with one another in small prayer circles, where students bear one another before God.
 This time merges with a time of solitude, as each student aims to be prayerfully alone and silently attentive in creation, and, if need be, to seek reconciliation with one another.

 Because of its commitment to sustainable agriculture, The Local Academy is proud to participate as civic scientists in The Land Institute’s Perennial Atlas Project, a three-year project growing and researching perennial grain crops and their annual counterparts.